-The Aimeos Laravel package provides some commands that can be executed from the command line shell.
+The Aimeos Flow package provides some commands that can be executed from the command line shell.
 These commands are available:

-Technically, they are implemented as Artisan commands which can be executed from the base directory for your Laravel application via:
+Technically, they are implemented as Flow command controllers which can be executed from the base directory for your TYPO3 Flow application via: